 Why the Matthew Effect Matters

 The achievement gap begins early, explains the Association for Supervision and Curriculum Development (ASCD).
 Studies have found a clear distinction in the number of words a child knows by age 3.
-When children fall behind in reading, it sets them on a troubling trajectory.
-According to the Center for Public Education, problems that can arise include:

 Furthermore, the Matthew Effect contributes to larger systems of economic inequality.
 These systems disproportionately affect children of color and those from lower income families, perpetuating the cycle of generational poverty.
 The Annie E. Casey Foundation offers some troubling statistics: